Learn how to ace the interview!

 - Behavioral Event Interview

-The behavioral event interview (BEI) is the type of interview predominant on the World Bank Internship Program and aims to assess candidates’ competences.
-In other words, beyond specific knowledge or the capacity to solve certain problems, these interview questions aim to evaluate whether a candidate has the competences an organization is looking for.
-Therefore, the questions posed during the interview aim to discover whether the interviewee has the competences pre-selected by the organization.
-To evaluate competences, the BEI sets off with the premise that the best predictor of an individual’s future behavior is their past behavior.
-When attempting to identify an individual’s competences from their past behavior, the BEI seeks to: make it difficult for the candidate to invent answers about competences which they do not really have; avoids subjective evaluations based on future hypotheses and allows the interviewers to explore details in related situations, thereby identifying inconsistencies in the answers provided.
+The behavioral event interview (BEI) is the type of interview predominant on the World Bank Internship Program and aims to assess candidates’ competencies.
+In other words, beyond specific knowledge or the capacity to solve certain problems, these interview questions aim to evaluate whether a candidate has the competencies an organization is looking for.
+Therefore, the questions posed during the interview aim to discover whether the interviewee has the competencies pre-selected by the organization.
+To evaluate competencies, the BEI sets off with the premise that the best predictor of an individual’s future behavior is their past behavior.
+When attempting to identify an individual’s competencies from their past behavior, the BEI seeks to: make it difficult for the candidate to invent answers about competencies that they do not really have; avoids subjective evaluations based on future hypotheses and allows the interviewers to explore details in related situations, thereby identifying inconsistencies in the answers provided.